Pseudo-Hamiltonian system identification: Experiments

-We let $k=m=1$, $\alpha=2$, $\omega=0.5$ and $c=0.3$.
-The data consists of 50 trajectories from time $0$ to $10$, with time step $0.1$, and the noisy data set has $\sigma = 0.2$.
-We trained three system identification models, PHSI, BSI, and SINDy, and also a PHNN model as described in \cite{Desai2021port}.
-For the PHSI model, we trained a third-degree polynomial function space for the Hamiltonian, while the function space for the external force is a third-degree polynomial as well as trigonometric functions where both amplitude and frequency are trainable parameters, and the force is assumed to be strictly time-dependent and only directly affecting the momentum.
+We train three system identification models, PHSI, BSI, and SINDy, and also a PHNN model as described in \cite{Desai2021port}.
+For the PHSI model, we train a third-degree polynomial function space for the Hamiltonian, while the function space for the external force is a third-degree polynomial as well as trigonometric functions where both amplitude and frequency are trainable parameters, and the force is assumed to be strictly time-dependent and only directly affecting the momentum.
 In addition, we assume that damping only directly affects the momentum, so that learning the matrix $R$ in this case reduces to learning the friction coefficient $c$.
+Both the BSI and SINDy models are trained on a third-degree polynomial (including a constant) plus trigonometric functions.
+The SINDy model has a disadvantage as it can only learn autonomous systems.
+To still be able to use it, we convert the system into an autonomous one by adding time as a variable to (\ref{msd_system}): $\dot{t} = 1$.
+The PHSI, BSI, and PHNN models are run for 150 epochs, with a learning rate $5\cdot 10^{-3}$.
+We set $P = 20$ and $\epsilon=0.05$ in the pruning algorithm. $L_1$-regularization is used for the PHSI model on the forces and the Hamiltonian function: $\lambda_H=0.1$ and $\lambda_F=0.01$ in (\ref{loss}).
+The external force of the PHNN model has a regularization parameter of $0.1$.

 Predictions resulting from the models are shown in Figure \ref{msd_traj} and coefficients are given in Table \ref{msd_table}.
 From Figure \ref{msd_error_noise} we see that PHSI clearly outperforms PHNN on predictions beyond the time period of the training data, which is expected since the external force is time-dependent.
 Even on noisy data, the PHSI model is able to separate the inner dynamics, the damping effects and the external forces from each other, while the BSI model did not learn terms that can be separated into inner and outer dynamics in any obvious way.
 This provides a qualitative argument for using a model that assumes a pseudo-Hamiltonian formulation.